simonlav24/image-to-pokemon-sprites-collage/README.md

 # image-to-pokemon-sprites-collage
-create a pokemon sprites-collage artwork from an image using python and pygame.
+Create a pokemon sprites-collage artwork from an image using python and pygame.

+A study in color theory and image proccessing

 ![image](/ref.jpg)